cure53/DOMPurify/README.md

 };
 ```

 You can also grab the files straight from NPM:
+_(Note: DOMPurify [doesn't work in Node.js yet](https://github.com/cure53/DOMPurify/issues/29), but runs fine with [Browserify](http://browserify.org/).)_

 ```
 npm install dompurify